COVID-19 Updates and Plans

-There are currently 2 active employee cases and 4 active cases among the dining staff.
-There are 9 active student cases at this time.
+There is currently 3 active employee case.
+There are no active student case at this time.
 Please note that these cases include on and off campus cases.

 This information will be updated as soon as we receive results from additional tests.

 Testing for all residential students and employees who are only on campus on Mondays: